mdIbtisamAnsari/mdIbtisamAnsari/README.md

 ### 🚀 Featured Project

 #### 🌐 **[WarbLink](https://warblink.com)**
-A full-stack web application built with modular frontend and backend architectures, containerized using Docker, and deployed on an Azure Virtual Machine with automated CI/CD workflows.
+A full-stack web application built with modular frontend and backend architectures and deployed on an Azure Virtual Machine with automated CI/CD workflows.

 ---